Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 This is a huge benefit.
 And by doing TDD, you won't be able to write a function which has tons of lines inside.
 Great.
 In most cases without TDD, when you found it's too hard to test a function or you need to mock a lot, that properly means your codes are coupled too much you need to fix them ASAP.

 ## 2.Begin with the base libraries rather than UI
-Somebody from the BDD world loves to start from the perspective of user that means start with the UI.
+Somebody from the BDD world loves to start from the perspective of a user that means start with the UI.
 But I prefer the inside-out way, test the all the base module first, then to the UI.
 The reason is when you go to the UI part, the data is already prepared.
-So you just need to test the styling part, interaction part which are belongs to the UI.
+So you just need to test the styling part, interaction part which belong to the UI.
 Sounds like more separated logic: implement the business logic, then the UI to represent that logic.

 ## 3.Folder structure is crucial
 To make your folder tidy is a key to success.
-It means find things much more faster, and quite a visual pleasure.
+It means to find things much faster, and quite a visual pleasure.
 I used the following one.

 ```bash
 # [] == folder